 As mentioned, Lazer also offers its Aeroshell as an option to give the helmet a more aerodynamic signature.
 The Aeroshell can also be added to protect the cyclist from the cold and the wet.

 Back to fit, the Rollsys adjustment system initially felt a bit wonky compared to other traditional cradle/retention designs.
 However, it wasn’t long before its function became second nature.

 Personally, I prefer the former of the two, but Lazer’s decision to incorporate the adjustment dial into the top of the shell is what clearly gives the G1 its lightweight, streamline profile.

 Overall, Lazer’s promise of delivering excellent comfort and optimal ventilation during the most demanding riding conditions was achieved with the G1.
 And, if looks matter, which we all know do to the inveterate roadie, then looking good can also be the equivalent of riding faster.

-The G1 is called the Genesis outside of the North American market, which is available in three sizes in both a MIPS and non-MIPS version that sell for $239.99 and $219.99 respectively.
+The G1 is called the Genesis outside of the North American market, which is available in three sizes that sells for $249.99.

-You can learn more about the G1 by visiting lazersport.com.
+You can learn more about the G1 MIPS by visiting lazersport.com.

 You must be logged in to post a comment.